-The $450-million question: Where is the 'Salvator Mundi'?
+The $450 million question: Where is the 'Salvator Mundi'?

 The most common theory is that the 500-year-old artwork is sitting in storage in Switzerland -- specifically in Geneva, where, according to The New York Times, more than a million works of art are kept in secretive tax-free warehouses by collectors and galleries.
 But last week, another theory emerged in an opinion piece by art dealer Kenny Schachter published on Artnet: that the last known privately-held Leonardo is on a luxury yacht owned by Saudi Arabia's Crown Prince Mohammad Bin Salman.

-It is widely thought that the record-breaking bid was made on behalf of Bin Salman by his friend, ally and fellow Saudi prince, Badr bin Abdullah bin Mohammed bin Farhan al-Saud.
-Shortly after the allegation emerged in 2017, the Saudi Embassy in Washington, DC, published a statement claiming that Prince Badr had, in fact, been asked to act as an intermediary for the Abu Dhabi Department of Culture and Tourism, not the crown prince.
-But Bin Salman, often known as MBS, has himself never publicly confirmed or denied his role in the purchase.
+It is widely thought that the record-breaking bid was made on behalf of bin Salman by his friend, ally and fellow Saudi prince, Badr bin Abdullah bin Mohammed bin Farhan al-Saud.
+Shortly after the allegation emerged in 2017, the Saudi Embassy in Washington published a statement claiming that Prince Badr had, in fact, been asked to act as an intermediary for the Abu Dhabi Department of Culture and Tourism, not the crown prince.
+But bin Salman, often known as MBS, has himself never publicly confirmed or denied his role in the purchase.

 Art world mystery